 The first is a kind of water filtration system which uses no salt in its operation.
 It relies on another fancily named process, chelation, to keep the metal ions in the water from adhering to surfaces.

 With this solution, you’re getting water that’s basically as hard as it was before with some of the same problems that plague it like forming curds instead of soap suds.
-On the other hand, it has been shown that water which passes through these salt-free “softeners” doesn’t leave as much metal residue behind as regular water, so buying one is definitely an improvement over not using any kind of softening method.
+On the other hand, it has been shown that water that passes through these salt-free “softeners” doesn’t leave as much metal residue behind as regular water, so buying one is definitely an improvement over not using any kind of softening method.

 To summarize, the water that is treated by a salt-free system is conditioned and not actually softened.
 It still contains the hard water minerals, it’s just that they are inhibited from bonding with surfaces and forming deposits.
 That means the water shouldn’t form scale on pipes and heating elements, but it doesn’t solve the problem of soap lather being able to form.